freetls/freetls/README.md

   basis of the TLS implementation, but can also be used independently.

 - **openssl**
-  the OpenSSL command line tool, a swiss army knife for cryptographic tasks, testing and analyzing.
+  the FreeTLS command line tool, a swiss army knife for cryptographic tasks, testing and analyzing.
 It can be used for
   - creation of key parameters
   - creation of X.509 certificates, CSRs and CRLs